-The main characters in this story were a bit too passive for me and the mom seemed to do all of the action and leading the story forward.
-It would have been more fun if the main character did all of the action (think Goldilocks).
+The main characters in this story were a bit too passive for me.
+The mom seemed to do all of the action and lead the story forward.
+It would have been more fun if the main character had this role instead (think Goldilocks).
 For example, on page 10: “Then Lauretta’s mother said, ‘Well, how about this?
 Look at this!
 A nice new 15-speed wheelchair.
 It’s fantastic.
 It’s purple, green, yellow.
 It costs lots and lots of money.’”
-Even though the text was weak, the illustrations are the best–they really made the book hilarious.
+Even though the text was weak, the illustrations made the book hilarious.
 I liked the concept because it is pretty relatable.
-The brother bothered me and was just thrown in there for something to happen (not well blended into the story).
+The brother bothered me and was just thrown in there for something to happen and was not well blended into the story.
 The ending was not very satisfying or fully developed; the main character should have led the story.

-I really enjoyed this book and it had a fun rhyme book feel to it with a sweet story element to it.
-It also had great inclusion aspects and diversity in friends that didn’t feel forced.
+I really enjoyed this book.
+It had a fun rhyme book feel to it with a sweet story element.
+It also had great inclusion aspects and diversity among friends that didn’t feel forced.
 My favorite part was the theme of friendship and illustrations that showed a great lesson of being a friend to anyone.